 Four team Sergeants, two command staff Lieutenants, and one command staff Captain are in charge of daily Patrol operations.
 They work closely with an adult team of Division Chiefs, a Deputy Chief and a Chief, but the command in the field is with the youth!

 Role in the Community

-Primarily a search and rescue organization, the Arapahoe Rescue Patrol trains extensively in many areas of field emergency service including rock- and high-angle technical rescue, vertical forest/low-angle evacuation, winter and alpine operations, avalanche rescue, wilderness life support and emergency care, swift water rescue (at the technician level), and situation management functions.
+Primarily a search and rescue organization, the Arapahoe Rescue Patrol trains extensively in many areas of field emergency service including rock- and high-angle technical rescue, vertical forest/low-angle evacuation, winter and alpine operations, avalanche rescue, wilderness life support and emergency care and situation management functions.